lupyuen/lupyuen.github.io/src/tcc.md

   str[len] = 0;
   return len;
 }

+// Omitted: Function `format_string2` looks similar,
+// but for 2 Varargs (instead of 1)
 ```

 The function above is called by a __comptime Inline Loop__ that applies all the [__Format Patterns__](tcc-wasm.zig) that we saw earlier: [](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig#L209-L252)